rockroman/mildew-detection-in-cherry-leaves/README.md

 ## Credits

 All content used for the project came from the school material and some internet forums stated under *Reference* section.

-Thanks to fellow students in the slack chanel who read me, and specially A-Hoenig, who shared me their project when i was lost [here](https://github.com/A-Hoenig/student-AI)
+Thanks to fellow students in the slack chanel who read me, and specially A-Hoenig, who shared me their project when i was lost [here](https://github.com/A-Hoenig/student-AI) and  [here](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector?tab=readme-ov-file)

 ---